With grateful acknowledgement to Maya

 - The poly partner is uncomfortable with or insecure about being a monogamous person’s “only” partner (regardless of whether the relationship is a primary relationship or less involved).
 It’s true that many poly people find themselves suddenly and completely abandoned when their dearly loved, mono-at-heart partner finds someone new who will “be mono with them.”
 This puts the poly person in the position of being “expendable.”

-Other things to consider, which apply to the development of a healthy, lasting relationship of any type, but which are especially important in “mixed” relationships like poly/mono
+Other things to consider, which apply to any healthy, lasting relationship but are are especially important in poly/mono relationships:

 - The monogamous partner, in order to feel secure, pushes for complete and immediate “parity” with (or even preference over) the poly partner’s other existing partner(s).
 This results in pressuring the poly/mono relationship to develop too quickly in order to prove to the mono partner that the relationship is not inferior or expendable.